 Enyoy the Saguaro Sunset

-The sunset over the large cactus forest is an unforgettable experience.
-It is worth waiting in the park until then and observe the shapes of plants in the setting sun.
+The sunset over the large cactus forest is an unforgettable experience, and it’s one of the best things to do in Saguaro National Park.
+SO, if you can, plan your visit till sunset.
+It is worth waiting in the park until then and observing the shapes of plants in the setting sun.
 The best idea is to climb one of the many cacti hills to see this beautiful spectacle.
 If you want to take a good photo use a tripod for sunset.

 We photographed the sunset from Valley View Overlook – West District.

 Another popular spot for sunset on the West is Hugh Norris Trail.
-Full hike is 10 miles, but short 10-15 minutes is enough to admire the sun over the cacti forest.
+The full hike is 10 miles, but short 10-15 minutes is enough to admire the sun over the cacti forest.

 Bird Watching & Wildlife

 Cacti are home to hundreds of species of birds that have their hollows and nests in them.
+Bird watching is one of the best things to do in Saguaro National Park.
 Native birds such as woodpeckers, purple martins, house finches, and gilded flickers live inside holes in saguaros.
 It’s possible to observe elf owls, tyrant flycatchers, and wrens.

 Observe the cactus, and you will see the birds.
 They are most active in the early morning.
 They are shy, so if you want to take a photo of them, behave silently and use a telephoto lens.